Roles & permissions

 | Authorization policies | Specific permissions on specific resources | Member or team |

 You don't have to use all three.
-Most orgs do all of their access control with org roles + team roles; policies are an escape hatch for one-off cases.
+Most orgs handle access control with org roles plus team roles; policies are an escape hatch for one-off cases.

 Organization roles

 Organization roles are pre-defined permission bundles that apply across the entire organization.
-Examples include the admin role (full org control) and various scoped roles for specific functions.
-Browse the catalog at Settings → Roles → Organization Roles — you can read the role definitions and see what each one grants, but you can't create new ones; the role catalog is fixed by the platform.
+Examples include the admin role (full org control) and scoped roles for specific functions.
+Browse the catalog at Settings → Roles → Organization Roles.
+You can read the role definitions and see what each one grants, but you can't create new ones; the role catalog is fixed by the platform.

 Each organization role has an allTeams flag:

-allTeams: false— the role grants org-wide permissions but doesn't add the member to teams.
-Useful for billing or audit roles that need to see but not own anything.allTeams: true— the role automatically adds members to every team in the org.
-This is how "Org Admin" works in practice — any member who holds it gets admin-level access to every team's resources without any per-team setup.
+allTeams: false: the role grants org-wide permissions but doesn't add the member to teams.
+Useful for billing or audit roles that need read access but no resource ownership.allTeams: true: the role automatically adds members to every team in the org.
+This is how "Org Admin" works in practice.
+Any member who holds it gets admin-level access to every team's resources without any per-team setup.

 Team roles

 Team roles are permission bundles that apply only inside one team.
-The same member can hold a different team role for each team they belong to — admin in data-eng, contributor in analytics, viewer in platform.
+The same member can hold a different team role for each team they belong to.
+For example, a member may be admin in data-eng, contributor in analytics, and viewer in platform.

 Like org roles, the team role catalog is fixed by the platform.
 Browse it at Settings → Roles → Team Roles.